jccd-es/docker-phpmyadmin-env/README.md

 The project contains the following files:

 - **docker-compose.yml**: Defines the Docker services to be used, including phpMyAdmin.
-- **.env**: Contains environment variables for configuring phpMyAdmin.
+- **.env.example**: Contains environment variables for configuring phpMyAdmin.
 - **README.md**: Project documentation.

 ## Requirements